operasoftware/devopera/articles/_posts/2015-04-22-wifi-ble-javascript.md

 		password: process.env.PASSWORD
 	}).then(
 		function(token) {
-			// your program can successfully connect
+			// Your program can successfully connect
 			// to the published data from the sensor console.log('Connected to your light sensor successfully!');
 			// console.log('Access Token: ' + token.access_token);